 We are excited to welcome you and your student to the GW community.
 Your student will complete many important steps before starting classes.
 These initial next steps are included in your student’s admitted student portal where they located their Admission’s decision.
 Over the next couple of months, leading up to the start of the semester, your student will review the Student Buff & Blue Book, complete the New Student Online Orientation modules, and register for classes.
 We encourage you to check in with your student and discuss communication you both receive via email.
 Soon, we’ll be welcoming you for move-in and New Student Orientation, until then, explore the options we offer new families to get you acquainted to GW and campus resources.

-Tuesday Talks, a webinar series for new students and family members focused on acclimating you to GW resources, processes, and requirements in a live virtual environment.
+Tuesday Talks, a summer webinar series for new students and family members focused on acclimating you to GW resources, processes, and requirements in a live virtual environment.
 Campus partners will cover topics such as how to read and pay your e-bill, how dining at GW and in D.C. works, details about the Student Health Insurance Plan, and more.
-The schedule and links to join will be posted throughout the month of May, and recordings will be available 48 hours following each webinar.
+Recordings of webinars offered throughout Summer 2021 are available for viewing below.

 Join members of the Student Life team review tasks your student will need to complete this summer, what you can expect in terms of communication (student and family), and how to support your student during this transition.